 In their discussion of the MCT study, the researchers said:

-“The positive effects of AC-1202 in E4(-) [ApoE4 variant] subjects is further supported by analysis of serum beta-hydroxybutyrate levels and cognitive performance.
+“The positive effects of AC-1202 in E4(-) [those without the ApoE4 variant] subjects is further supported by analysis of serum beta-hydroxybutyrate levels and cognitive performance.
 AC-1202 resulted in significant elevation of serum beta-hydroxybutyrate relative to Placebo at all study visits when investigational product was administered.
 In addition, a correlation between circulating beta-hydroxybutyrate levels at the two-hour time point and improvement in ADAS-Cog score was noted in E4(-) subjects at Day 90.
-No significant correlation was found in E4(+) [non-ApoE4 variant] participants.
+No significant correlation was found in E4(+) [those with the ApoE4 variant] participants.
 Hence, higher levels of ketosis appear to confer greater benefit in the E4(-) group.”

 In other words, while coconut oil or MCT oil might help someone experiencing mild cognitive impairment due to glucose or insulin resistance, its more likely benefit to Alzheimer’s disease will be for those with the APOE4 gene variant and thus cannot process triglycerides in the liver normally – combined with a diet that produces glucose and/or insulin resistance among brain cells.